NLeSC/HEEM-dataset/README.md

 This directory contains JSON objects specifying the translations of the Dutch HEEM labels and modifiers to English.

+The English labels are used in the naf-files.

 ## lexicon

   The lexicon contains the annotated words and multiword expressions from the manually annotated corpus,